Universal-Basic-Compute/serenissima/docs/architecture/economic-simulation.md

    - LAND is leased to building owners for construction
    - BUILDINGS are rented to businesses and residents
    - BUSINESSES transform raw materials into valuable RESOURCES
-   - RESOURCES provision both Players and AI Citizens
+   - RESOURCES provision both human and AI Citizens
    - Money flows in the opposite direction:
      - Business owners pay rent to building owners
      - Building owners pay land leases to landowners
      - All parties pay taxes to the Republic

+   This cycle applies equally to both AI and human citizens, creating a unified economy where all participants follow the same rules.

 2. **Value Capture Mechanisms**:
    - Landowners capture value through land leases from building owners